clankjak/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates_OpenedxOnly.rst

 .. only:: Open_edX

-  After a certificate is activated, only a course Admin can edit the certificate.
+  After a certificate is activated, only a course team member with the Admin role can edit the certificate.
+As a best practice, the administrator should `deactivate <Deactivate a Certificate>`_ the certificate before making edits.

 .. only:: Partners